schurerlab/pymacs/README.md

 Additional repository documents that complement the README:

+- [`docs/README.md`](docs/README.md) — index of repository documentation in the `docs/` folder
 - [`docs/USE_CASE_WALKTHROUGH.md`](docs/USE_CASE_WALKTHROUGH.md) — step-by-step commands, expected inputs, and expected outputs based on the files currently present in this repository
 - [`docs/SOFTWARE_AND_CITATIONS.md`](docs/SOFTWARE_AND_CITATIONS.md) — software roles, script locations, and citation placeholders to verify
 - [`docs/OUTPUT_GALLERY.md`](docs/OUTPUT_GALLERY.md) — current example outputs plus expected analysis figure types and where they are generated
+- [`docs/equilibration_plan_example.json`](docs/equilibration_plan_example.json) — minimal example of a multi-stage equilibration plan accepted by Step 2

-These files complement the README with walkthroughs, output examples, and software-role summaries.
+These files complement the README with walkthroughs, output examples, software-role summaries, and configuration examples.

 ---